7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 For an existing container to be reused, all the following must be true:

-- The current client config has `allowReuse == true`.
+- The current client config has `globalReuse == GlobalDockerReusePolicy.ReuseEnabled` or `globalReuse == GlobalDockerReusePolicy.ReuseButAlwaysKill`.
-- The container config has `reuse == true`.
+- The container config has `reuse == DockerReusePolicy.KeepAliveOnExitAndReuse` or `reuse == DockerReusePolicy.KillOnExitButReuse`.
 - The running container was created for reuse.
 - The running container uses the same image as the container config.
 - All ports requested in the container config must be mapped for the running container.

 #### Configuring Reuse

+`DockerReusePolicy` has 3 possible values:

+- `KillOnExitNoReuse`: the resource (container or network) will be always freed after use and existing matching containers will not be reused
+- `KeepAliveOnExitAndReuse`: the resource will not be freed after use and existing matching containers will be reused
+- `KillOnExitButReuse`: the resource will be always be freed after use but existing matching containers will be reused

+`GlobalDockerReusePolicy` allows you to override defaults:

+- `ReuseDisabled`: no resources will be reused, `DockerReusePolicy` will not be respected
+- `ReuseButAlwaysKill`: existing matching resources will be reused but they will always be freed after use (`DockerReusePolicy.KeepAliveOnExitAndReuse` will act as `DockerReusePolicy.KillOnExitButReuse`)
+- `ReuseEnabled`: `DockerReusePolicy` will be respected

-The `ContainerDef.Config.reuse` should be false to disable reuse for a specific container.
-While `Docker.ClientConfig.allowReuse` should be false to disable reuse throughout the application.
+The `ContainerDef.Config.reuse` should be `DockerReusePolicy.KillOnExitNoReuse` to disable reuse for a specific container.
+While
+`Docker.ClientConfig.globalReuse` should be `GlobalDockerReusePolicy.ReuseDisabled` to disable reuse throughout the application.

 #### Improving Reuse Performance